jm-aragonpaz/golf_shop-aragon-paz/README.md

 - To access the App:
 - To run locally, clone the repository and run
 	`npm install`
-	`npm start`
+	`npm start`.
     Then, go to http://localhost:3000 to view.

 ----
 ### For this project we used the following libraries: